KallePettersson/katacoda-scenarios/repeat-executable-tutorial/implementation.md

 </pre>

-There are different ways of overloading these operators but doing it this way will allow us to chain multiple uses of the operator. `Complex a = b + c + d +... `.
-When we execute this the compiler will interpret it as `a = ((b + c) + d)` and since the operator+ return a new complex object the chaining is possible.
+There are different ways of overloading these operators but doing it this way will allow us to chain multiple uses of the operator.
+With this approach when executing the expression `Complex a = b + c + d +... ` the compiler will interpret it as `a = ((b + c) + d)` and since the operator+ returns a new complex object the chaining is possible.
 In the `abs` function we convert each variable separately and create a new Complex object which we then return.

 Now the implementation file is completed and it should look something like this:
 <pre class="file" data-filename="devops-executable-tutorial/src/complex.cpp" data-target="replace" >